USA Travel Guide

 Bring a tent

-If you want to safe money are are planning in spending time outside of the main cities then make sure you have a waterproof tent and a decent sleeping bag.
+If you want to save money in this USA guide and are are planning to spend time outside of the main cities then make sure you have a waterproof tent and a decent sleeping bag.
 If you can splurge for a camping stove and a pot to cook with that will also save you a lot of money on food.
 Or look out for campsites with kitchens.

-Using couchsurfer is pretty common in the USA.
+Using coachsurfer is pretty common in the USA.
 Not only will it save you money, but most hosts are happy to offer advice about things to do in their town or city too.

 Book Your Transport in Advance